mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 - Extract task, extracts the selected entities or Reference tables from the selected source environment and saves this data in Fabric for later use.

-- Load task, extracts the selected entities or Reference tables from the selected source environment and copies them to the selected target environment.
+- Load task, extracts the selected entities or Reference tables from the selected source environment and loads them to the selected target environment.

 A task type can have either of the following task modes: